Overview

 Learning Outcomes

-If you meet the entry requirements, the next step is to check whether we can supervise research in your chosen area.
-We only take PhD students to whom we can offer expert research supervision from one of our academic staff.
-Therefore, your research interests need to align with the research interests of one of our staff.
+If you meet the Entry Requirements, the next step is to check whether we can supervise research in your chosen area.
+We only take students to whom we can offer expert research supervision from our academic staff.
+Your research question needs to engage with the research interests of one of our staff.

-a concise statement why you are interested in studying for a PhD, stating when you would start, and how you would plan to fund the research
+a concise statement that you are interested in studying for a PhD, stating when you would start, and how you would plan to fund the research;

-a brief statement of the research question or interest, and how you think the question could be investigated
+a brief statement of the research question or interest, and how the question could be investigated.

-If you have difficulty identifying or contacting an appropriate supervisor, please contact our Director of Graduate Studies, Dr Dirk Schubotz, or the SSESW PGR Team (email: d.schubotz@qub.ac.uk or sseswdoctoralresearch@qub.ac.uk) who will be happy to help.
+If you have difficulty identifying or contacting an appropriate supervisor, please contact our Director of Graduate Studies or the SSESW PGR Team (email: sseswresearch@qub.ac.uk) who will be happy to help.

 For part-time study – the closing date for this option is 31st August each year.

-For full-time study (self-funding) – for those full time candidates who do not wish to compete for a studentship or who are not eligible to compete for a studentship the closing date is 31st August each year.
+Full-time study (self-funding): full-time candidates who do not wish to compete for a studentship or who are not eligible to compete for a studentship the closing date is 31st August each year.

 Assessment

 A formal assessment process takes place annually.
-This Annual Progress Review requires students to present their work in writing and orally to a panel of academics from within the School.
+This Annual Progress Review requires students to submit written work and present their work to a panel of academics from within the School.
 Successful completion of this process will allow students to register for the next academic year.

 The final assessment of the doctoral degree is both oral and written.
 Students will submit their thesis to an internal and external examining team who will review the written thesis before inviting the student to orally defend their work at a Viva Voce.